Psilocybin-assisted Psychotherapy for Opioid Use Disorder

 Yes, you will need to stop taking certain medications, including mood stabilizers, SSRIs/SNRIs, herbal remedies with serotonin activity, dopamine agonists, tricyclic antidepressants, antipsychotics, amphetamines, monoamine oxidase inhibitors, alcohol or aldehyde dehydrogenase inhibitors, and UDG modulators, for at least 8 weeks before joining the study.

-What data supports the effectiveness of psilocybin-assisted psychotherapy for opioid use disorder?
+What evidence suggests that psilocybin-assisted psychotherapy might be an effective treatment for opioid use disorder?

 WF